 Business Owner Burnout

 Operating a small business is not for the weak.
 It takes a strong person to handle the immense pressure and long hours with grace.
-The utter exhaustion can make business owner irritable, forgetful, and disorganized.
+The utter exhaustion can make a business owner irritable, forgetful, and disorganized.
 It’s nearly impossible to manage expenses, employee issues, clients and customer service without burning the candle at both ends.

 Entrepreneurs suffer from fatigue without delegating tasks to specialists.
 For instance, hiring accountants or business law experts can help busy business owners catch up on the important things in life (like sleep.)